Your cookie preferences

 Cable broadband packages

 Cable broadband is based on fibre technology, but operates on a completely different network to the above types of fibre.
-It's serviced exclusively by Virgin Media in the UK, and currently reaches about 52% of UK homes.
+It's serviced exclusively by Virgin Media in the UK, and currently reaches just over 60% of UK homes.

 It uses the same fibre-optic cables as other providers from the broadband exchange to the local street cabinet, but then connects its own 'coaxial' cables from the cabinet directly to your home.